|Dr. Adina Paytan

 University of Southern Mississippi

-Amy is a third year PhD student at the University of Southern Mississippi studying the impacts of submarine groundwater discharge (SGD) on the Mississippi Sound.
-SGD is the combined flow of freshwater from aquifers and the circulation of seawater through sediments that occurs along the coastline and across the continental shelf.
-It is an important, yet often overlooked, part of global nutrient, trace metal, and carbon inputs to the ocean.
-SGD can greatly affect the water quality of coastal environments, especially in areas that are already vulnerable to eutrophication (excess nutrients) and hypoxia (low oxygen).
-Intermittently Closed and Open Lakes or Lagoons (ICOLLs), also known as coastal lagoons or estuaries in some regions, are common ecosystems along the world’s shorelines and often experience hypoxia.
+Submarine groundwater discharge (SGD) is the combined flow of freshwater from aquifers and the recirculation of seawater through sediments that occurs along the coastline and across the continental shelf.
+Submarine groundwater discharge is an important part of global nutrient, trace metal, and carbon inputs to the ocean.
+SGD can greatly affect the water quality of coastal environments, especially in areas that are already vulnerable to eutrophication and hypoxia.
+Intermittently Closed and Open Lakes or Lagoons (ICOLLs), also known as coastal lagoons or estuaries in some regions, are common ecosystems along the world’s shorelines.
+They are often closed off to the coastal ocean and routinely are affected by hypoxic conditions.
 Previous work done along the coast of Australia has indicated that groundwater may be up to 90% of water input to ICOLLs.
-Amy will build on this work by assessing whether SGD drives widespread hypoxia in ICOLLs.
-Radon, radium, nutrients, nutrient/water isotopes, and physical parameters within four ICOLLs will be determined to understand the effects of SGD on the water quality.
-These are highly sensitive estuarine environments, and understanding the fluxes that affect water quality will be useful in protecting and maintaining them.
-This study will highlight the importance of SGD in the coastal ocean and elucidate the link between SGD and hypoxia.
-This program will also help foster an international professional and academic network outside of the United States, which is vital to solving global water crises and pollution issues.
-Groundwater discharge and potential contamination needs more attention, especially considering the majority of freshwater utilized in the world by humanity is groundwater.
-Amy is looking forward to expanding her knowledge of the groundwater system outside local regions as an important part of her career path.
+I will build on this work by assessing whether SGD drives widespread hypoxia in ICOLLs.
+I selected four Australian ICOLLs with different levels of anthropogenic impact to determine the relationship between SGD and dissolved oxygen content.
+Radon, radium, nutrients, nutrient/water isotopes, and physical parameters within each ICOLL will be determined to understand the effects of SGD and the surrounding land use on the water quality.
+These are highly sensitive estuarine environments, and understanding the fluxes that can affect water quality will be useful in protecting and maintaining them.
+The work will build on my ongoing PhD research by strengthening the idea that SGD and hypoxia are linked, and will create an opportunity to collaborate with a leading research group working on related topics.

 Stephanie J. Wilson